powernsx/powernsx.github.io/index.md

 ## Installing PowerNSX

-The quickest way of installing PowerNSX is as simple as running code snippet below in a PowerCLI Window.
+The quickest way of installing PowerNSX is as simple as running the oneliner below in a PowerShell Window.
 This will execute the PowerNSX installation script which will guide you through the installation of the latest stable release of PowerNSX.

 ```
 $Branch="v2";$url="https://raw.githubusercontent.com/vmware/powernsx/$Branch/PowerNSXInstaller.ps1"; try { $wc = new-object Net.WebClient;$scr = try { $wc.DownloadString($url)} catch { if ( $_.exception.innerexception -match "(407)") { $wc.proxy.credentials = Get-Credential -Message "Proxy Authentication Required"; $wc.DownloadString($url) } else { throw $_ }}; $scr | iex } catch { throw $_ }